Window handles - small design objects with great effect

 Window handles are primarily used to open and close a window and are in daily use.
 A high level of technical requirements must be met, especially when used regularly.
 But window handles can do more!
 They are not only practical operating elements, but small design objects with a big effect.

-In the Griffwerk range you will find window handles in different sizes, different materials and - thanks to our product families - also matching the style of your door handles.
+In the Griffwerk range you will find window handles in different sizes, different materials and - thanks to our consistent design across all products - also matching the style of your door handles.
 So implement your design requirements down to the last detail, whether in matt or shiny, chrome or brass look, in velvet grey or graphite black - with our handles you can set the scene for your old windows or complete your new windows with the matching accessories.

 Window handles - shape, colour and material